masterahmedhussain/AtmMachine/readme.txt

 Observer pattern is used to send the sms to the user if any of the transactions had happened the user recieves the sms.

+All the design pattern code is in different packages and named properly